tunx404/IDL-Adversarial/README.md

 This repository contains code for the project "Defending against adversarial attacks" done by team 4, Introduction to Deep Learning course, CMU, Fall 2021.

 Code is mostly in the form of Jupyter Notebooks.
+Python script files are provided.
 Each folder contains code for each stage of the project.

 ##### Original paper